Updated on by Hayley Brown

 - POST: create a single resource

-As well as including the correct data formats which is important for building APIs for integration.
+As well as including the correct data formats which are important for building APIs for integration.
 As this is the type of data used by the API.

 For GET, this is the accept header.